This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • original sale/shipping price of the item/cart

-• customer’s payment method (but rule type should be Cart Price Rules)
+• customer’s payment method (but the rule type should be Cart Price Rules)

 Note: You can also set the actual discount value between the maximum and minimum range on the Actions page.